codefitz/Pixel-Spacebase/PLAN.md

 - [x] Target sometimes doesn't dissapear after certain actions.
 - [x] Guardian Floor Lighting causes a game crash when walking over it.
+- [ ] One of the modules is just called 'Item 1'